Erulan123/Mayors/README.md

-## Here is a ordered map of pages you need to visit to understand how this project was done.
+## Here is a ordered map that will guide you through the project by explaining it's structure and the logical sequence.

 ## Analyse des Maires à l’aide de Méthodes Numériques